digeesh00/coding-for-finding-prime-numbers/README.md

-# Resp
-#Algorithm to find odd or even number
+# Algorithm to find odd or even number

 step 1:start
 step 2:get a number as num
 step 3:If num mod 2equal 0